5-Year Banded Term Life Insurance

 High-Level Coverage Appropriate For Your Income

-You've put in many long, hard years to join the ranks of the legal profession.
-Now, the ABE-sponsored 5-Year Banded Term Life Insurance Plan is designed to provide protection that will help safeguard both you and your family.
+You put in many long, hard years to join the ranks of the legal profession.
+ABE-Sponsored 5-Year Banded Term Life Insurance Plan is designed to provide protection that will help safeguard both you and your family.
 It's solid insurance protection and an excellent supplement to your existing life insurance.
-It is sound coverage that's fully appropriate for your income.

-You Can Request Coverage For Yourself And Your Spouse For Up To $750,000
+You Can Request Coverage For Yourself And Your Spouse/Domestic Partner For Up To $750,000

-If you are a member of the ABA, under age 75, and reside in the United States, Puerto Rico, or the U.S. Virgin Islands you are eligible to apply for coverage for yourself and your spouse/Domestic Partner, up to a full $750,000 of coverage.
-Spouse coverage may not exceed 100% of Member coverage.
-A Domestic Partner is defined as an eligible dependent.
+If you are a member of the ABA, under age 76, and reside in the United States, Puerto Rico (see It's Easy to Apply, below), or the U.S. Virgin Islands, you are eligible to apply for coverage for yourself and your spouse/Domestic Partner, up to a full $750,000 of coverage.
+Spouse coverage may not exceed 100% of member's coverage.
+A Domestic Partner (DP) is defined as an eligible dependent.
 (The Group Policy provides the same benefits for parties to a Civil Union as are granted to a spouse in marriage, for residents of any state that so mandates such similar benefits.)
-Spouse premiums are based on your age.
+Spouse/DP premiums are based on your age.
 Amounts of insurance decrease with age, see "Amounts of Insurance After Age 59."
 The total amount of coverage under all ABE Life Insurance Plans may not exceed $2,000,000.

 You Can Insure Your Children

-For only $10 per year, you can insure all of your dependent children - for $5,000 each.
-That would include all unmarried children from 6 months through 24 years of age.
-A child may not be insured for more than the $5,000 benefit under all group policies issued by New York Life Insurance company to the American Bar Endowment.
+For only $10 per year, you can insure all of your dependent children for $5,000 each.
+That includes all unmarried children from 6 months through 24 years of age.
+A child may not be insured for more than the $5,000 benefit under all group policies issued by New York Life Insurance company to ABE.